-Details of who NHS Digital have shared data with, in what form and for what purposes are published on their data release register.
+Details of who NHSE has shared data with, in what form and for what purposes are published on its data release register.

-Where does NHS digital store patient data?
+Where does NHS England store patient data?

-NHS Digital only stores and processes patient data for this data collection within the United Kingdom (UK).
+NHSE only stores and processes patient data for this data collection within the United Kingdom (UK).
 Fully anonymous data (that does not allow patients to be directly or indirectly identified), for example statistical data that is published, may be stored and processed outside of the UK.

-Some of the NHS Digital processors may process patient data outside of the UK.
+Some of the NHSE processors may process patient data outside of the UK.
 If they do, they will always ensure that the transfer outside of the UK complies with data protection laws.